viviandotdev/ObsidianVault/+ Encounters/Mind.md

 #love
 [[You can tell how much you love yourself based on the partner you choose]]
-#lies

-you need exercise to be skinny
-	i don't want to be skinny i want to be healthy you should specialize in one thing
-	humans are generalists, life is long, learn as many things as you can it is easier to stand out as an okay designer and developer than being the best designer or developer you need to get a job and work there for the rest of your life millionaire slow lane
-	 you can make money if you make something useful

 don't confuse gratitude with contentment, gratitude is appreciating what I have and what I will receive, where as contentment is the satisfactions with one's current circumstance.
 However I think I used contentment as an excuse to be lazy and not want to pursue more.